hasselmonians/RatCatcher/README.md

     {'Caitlin'}    {'C'}
 ```

 This would indicate that this is Caitlin's data from clusters `A`, `B`, and `C`.
-The power of the `expID` is that as long as it is specified in the `batchify` function what to do with a certain `expID` pattern, it works.
+The power of the `expID` is that as long as it is specified in the `parse` function what to do with a certain `expID` pattern, it works.
 You can also bypass the `expID` process by delivering a list of filenames directly to the `RatCatcher` functions.
 You can get a list of filenames with the `RatCatcher.getFileNames()` function.

 The `protocol` field determines which analysis should be performed. `RatCatcher` doesn't actually do any real calculations, but sets up the batch files needed to run the computations on a high-performance computing cluster.
 It looks for somewhere on your path where a function named `[protocol '.batchFunction']` is.